aitchbi/taufc/README.md

 ## citation

-Please cite the manuscript and this repository if you use the code. citation metadata for the repository is provided in `CITATION.cff` and will be updated with the final DOI after publication.
+please cite the manuscript and this repository if you use the code. citation metadata for the repository is provided in `CITATION.cff` and will be updated with the final DOI after publication.